education and libraries in prisons

 15 000

 Sipar and its partners are convinced of the positive impact of libraries in prison.
-They wanted to go a step further by equipping them with a digital laboratory of five to ten computers, the contents of which can be consulted by anyone, offline.
+They wanted to go a step further by equipping them with a digital laboratory of five to ten computers, whose downloaded content can be consulted by anyone, offline.

-These interactive digital tools open up new opportunities for inmates: to continue their secondary education, acquire technical skills (agriculture, cooking, mechanics, etc.), deepen their command of a foreign language (English, Chinese, Thai, etc.), strengthen their practical life skills (financial management, preparation for employment, management of a micro- company...) and develop their knowledge of the basics of computer science.
+These interactive digital tools open up new opportunities for inmates: continue their secondary education, acquire technical skills (agriculture, cooking, mechanics...), improve their command of a foreign language (English, Chinese, Thai...), strengthen their practical life skills (managing finances, preparing for employment, running a micro-enterprise...) or develop their general knowledge and basic computer skills.

 This program represents a major innovation in the Cambodian context.
 The rapid advances in the digital field in the country are such that its mastery is becoming more and more necessary, especially for young people who have broken socialization.

-Published by Sipar in August 2020, the autobiographical novel written by a former inmate of Preah Vihear prison lifts the veil on daily life in detention, tracing the author's tumultuous journey.
+Published at Sipar publishing house in August 2020, the autobiographical novel written by a former inmate of Preah Vihear prison lifts the veil on daily life in detention, tracing the author's tumultuous journey.

 The novel is available in the libraries of the 28 prisons.